By Steve & Tamami Laser

 GranAce is equipped with the latest Toyota Safety Sense that features a pre-collision system designed to detect pedestrians during the day and night, plus cyclists during the day.
 Other standards include Intelligent Clearance Sonar with Parking Support Brakes, Rear Cross Traffic Auto Brake, and a digital inside rearview mirror with integrated rear-camera display.

-News source, photos (as noted) and video courtesy Toyota Motor Corp.
-Additional photo (as noted) courtesy Japan Automobile Manufacturers Association (JAMA)
+News source and photos (as noted) courtesy of Toyota Motor Corp.
+Additional photo (as noted) courtesy of Japan Automobile Manufacturers Association (JAMA)